Fauci promotes universal coronavirus vaccine - ExBulletin

 Fauci promotes universal coronavirus vaccine

-As three top federal researchers, including Dr. Anthony Fauci, have outlined a way to develop a new vaccine that can tackle a variety of illnesses such as Covid-19, some common colds, and future viruses.
+As three top federal researchers, including Dr. Anthony Fauci, have outlined ways to develop new vaccines that can address a variety of illnesses such as COVID-19, some common colds, and future viruses.
 The scientific quest for the universal coronavirus vaccine was boosted on Wednesday.

-Fauci and his two colleagues, who wrote in the New England Journal of Medicine, are unlikely to eliminate the virus that causes Covid-19, and current vaccines are too restrictive to prevent the emergence of new variants.
-It states.
+Fauci and two colleagues, writing in the New England Journal of Medicine, said the virus that causes COVID-19 It is unlikely to be eliminated, Current vaccines are too restrictive to prevent the emergence of new variants.
 Other coronaviruses are also likely to spill out of animals and pose a threat to future pandemics, they write.

 To overcome these problems, the authors should “fully commit” the world of research to the development of a “second generation” of coronavirus vaccines that provide broad protection across the genetic spectrum of coronavirus.
 Claims to be.
 They are proposing to form an international effort to collect animal coronavirus samples around the world and develop ethical challenge tests for coronavirus.